What are Low-Risk Investments?

 There are numerous ways to define what risk is.
-To put it simply – Risk is something unwanted happening.
-In finance, it might be the moment of the price of an asset in the opposite direction to what the investor has bet on.
+To put it simply, – Risk is something unwanted happening.
+In finance, it might be the moment of the price of an asset in the opposite direction to what the investor has bet.

 How to Verify a Low Risk Investment Portfolio?